 Bruno Walpoth

-Walpoth combines the education from the studios of Ortisei and their 400-year history of woodcarving with the techniques and forms of contemporary sculpture.
-Parts of his sculptures are often painted in typically muted colors; he uses this coloring to create their clothing, hair, or sometimes their skin.
+In his art, Walpoth combines the education from the studios of Ortisei and their 400-year history of woodcarving with the techniques and forms of contemporary sculpture.
+Rather than telling a story through his sculpture, Walpoth aims instead to capture an isolated moment of introspection.

 *Series